 Estate representatives should never assume TennCare's claim is properly calculated.
 Request an itemized statement of services subject to recovery, verify the age-55 trigger date for each service, and confirm that any applicable statutory exception has been applied.

-Federal law at 42 USC § 1396p(b)(2) prohibits estate recovery when any of the following survive the deceased TennCare member.
-TennCare codifies all five verbatim in State Plan Attachment 4.17-A and in the Estate Recovery Fact Sheet (form A017.1):
+This is the part most families never hear about, and it's the part that saves the most homes.
+Federal law at 42 U.S. Code § 1396p(b)(2) blocks estate recovery entirely when any of the following survive the deceased TennCare member.
+TennCare codifies all five in State Plan Attachment 4.17-A and in the Estate Recovery Fact Sheet (form A017.1):

 1. Surviving Spouse